-- 335 State 1: At rather high temperatures and slow vertical velocities, the three competing microphysical processes (nucleation, growth, sedimentation) are relatively slow and act on similar time scales, so none of them is dominant.
-In particular, nucleation rates are rather small in these cases, therefore only few ice crystals are formed initially, which grow and also sediment quite slowly.
-The three processes are more or less in balance, resulting in a damped oscillation in all three variables, N_c , q_c , RH_i , asymptotically reaching an equilibrium state, as shown in 340 figure 1.
-Note, that in this state, nucleation is always present, as strong supersaturation with relative humidity close to the nucleation threshold persists at all times and thus the nucleation rates are high enough to produce considerable amounts of ice crystals continuously.
-This results in smooth oscillations instead of sharp nucleation events, as usually expected (see, e.g., 345 Kärcher and Lohmann, 2002).
-If the air parcel is not disturbed and the vertical updraught remains unchanged in the long term evolution, the cloud persists and has constant ice crystal mass and number concentrations.
+- State 1: At rather high temperatures and slow vertical velocities, the three competing microphysical processes (nucleation, growth, sedimentation) are relatively slow and act on similar timescales, so none of them is dominant.
+In particular, nucleation rates are rather small in these cases; therefore, only few ice crystals are formed initially, which grow and also sediment quite slowly.
+The three processes are more or less in balance, resulting in a damped oscillation in all three variables, $N{\rm c}$, $q{\rm c}$, RH_i, asymptotically reaching an equilibrium state, as shown in Fig. 1.
+Note that, in this state, nucleation is always present, as strong supersaturation with relative humidity close to the nucleation threshold persists at all times and thus the nucleation rates are high enough to produce considerable amounts of ice crystals continuously.
+This results in smooth oscillations instead of sharp nucleation events, as usually expected (see e.g. Kärcher and Lohmann, 2002).
+If the air parcel is not disturbed and the vertical updraught remains unchanged in the long-term evolution, the cloud persists and has constant ice crystal mass and number concentrations.
 The cloud in the steady state typically contains low crystal concentrations.
-The equilibrium state remains at high supersaturations, i.e. the cloud stays far away from thermodynamic equilibrium. - 35(State 2: When increasing w or decreasing T, respectively, to a certain level, oscillations in variables N_c, q_c, RH_i are not damped anymore (see figure 2) and no asymptotic equilibrium can be observed (as e.g. a point in phase space).
+The equilibrium state remains at high supersaturations; i.e. the cloud stays far away from thermodynamic equilibrium.

+State 2: When increasing w or decreasing T, respectively, to a certain level, oscillations in variables $N{\rm c}, q{\rm c}, {\rm RH_i}$ are no longer damped (see Fig. 2) and no asymptotic equilibrium can be observed (e.g. a point in phase space).
 Instead, we obtain pulse-like nucleation with distinct nucleation events followed by phases with almost vanishing nucleation rates at low relative humidities.
-The amplitude of the oscillation is very large in all variables; due to sedimentation 355 ice particle concentration is reduced to a small fraction of the maximum value once in a period.
+The amplitude of the oscillation is very large in all variables; due to sedimentation, ice particle concentration is reduced to a small fraction of the maximum value once in a period.
 At colder temperatures and faster vertical velocities, the nucleation rates are much higher, so nucleation is the dominant process in the beginning, leading to pulse nucleation events.
 After a while, ice crystal growth becomes dominant and when the crystals have become large, sedimentation sets in and crystal numbers decrease rapidly.
 Finally, the cycle starts over.
-In 360 this case, the nucleation events are clearly separated, as opposed to the first case.
+In this case, the nucleation events are clearly separated, as opposed to the first case.
 For the time evolution we find that in the beginning, the amplitudes in the three variables decrease slightly from one event to the next, but after a while, the amplitude stays constant.
 Therefore, it seems that the system asymptotically approaches a limit cycle (one-dimensional attractor).
-This kind of scenario was also observed in former studies (e.g. Spichtinger and Cziczo, 2010; Kay et al., 365 2006) but not in a long term behaviour.
+This kind of scenario was also observed in former studies (e.g. Spichtinger and Cziczo, 2010; Kay et al., 2006) but not in a long-term behaviour.